memgraph/documentation/pages/data-migration/migrate-from-rdbms-directly.md

 ![](/pages/data-migration/migrate-from-rdbms-directly/migrate-from-rdbms-directly-relationships-row.png)

-This query is useful as sometimes you don't need all the columns to be migrated to Memgraph, you only need a fraction of them.
+This query is useful as sometimes you don't need all the columns to be migrated to Memgraph, you only need a subset of them.
 Although you can omit creation of properties when the row is received, this approach consumes less memory on the row level.
 We can create the relationships by matching the source and destination node we migrated previously.
-Now, the indices will play a big role, as the graph can be connected effectively and with optimal performance.
+The indices will play a big role, as the graph can be connected effectively and with optimal performance.

 ```cypher
 CALL migrate.postgresql('SELECT * FROM BandMemberships' , {